Telford & Wrekin Council (25 002 971)

 Final decision

-1. We will not investigate Mrs X complaint because there is insufficient evidence of fault causing a significant injustice.
+1. We will not investigate Mrs X’s complaint because any injustice is not significant enough to justify our involvement.

 Back to top